heyloura/stunning-indie-web/README.md

  - [ ] What about this concept? https://indieweb.org/friending
  - [ ] Have tags input on post look like other tag UI's and have lookup
  - [ ] Password protected portions
+ - [ ] Add in unsplash settings area and fix up the parser when changing it to HTML
+ - [x] Add in delete/edit button on posts
+ - [ ] Do I need an explicit save button or is navigating away from the page enough
+ - [ ] Finish the Github API integration for auto save files
+ - [ ] Add in setting to update title and other meta data
+ - [ ] Add in rel="me" links in the footer (indieweb)